 3Again cross the blue rope over the green one…

 4…and twist it once around the green rope.

 5Snug the knot.
 It should lie flat and symmetrical.

-WRONG!If you get step 3 wrong (going right over left, right over left), you’ll end up with the inferior granny knot (ABOK 1206).
+WRONG!If you get step 3 wrong (going right over left, right over left), you’ll end up with a granny knot (ABOK 1206).

 This knot is ABOK # 1402 (Reef Knot)

 The square knot is closely related to the granny knot (ABOK 1206), which is similar but in every way inferior.